jeromeetienne/slides/webar-fullstack-qconsf-2015/slides.md

 ---

-### What About AR Markers Localisation ?
+### What About Markers Localisation ?

 - Localisation of AR Markers is KEY
 - Many small libraries.
 No clear winner.
 - winner should be accurate, good perf, open source, well maintained.

-**We decided to put ourselved to work**
+**At Daqri, We decided to put ourselved to work**

 ---

 ### ARToolkit In Open source

 - [AR Toolkit](http://artoolkit.org/) - Popular tracking library for AR.
+- Feb 2015 - Daqri acquired them
 - It had a opensource and a pro version
-- Feb 2015 - Daqri acquired them

 **We opened source it all!**